tpayne/docker-examples/README.md

 So, what next?
 --------------
-To show and run the containers you have just created, use the following commands...
+To show and run the containers you have just created, you can use the following commands...

 	% docker images
 	REPOSITORY                           TAG                 IMAGE ID            CREATED             SIZE